Body Lift Installation Instructions

 On the Toyota Tacoma pickup, the factory bumper brackets bolt to the frame and attach to the bumper, dropping it ~1.5" below the frame.
 There is enough extra metal in the factory brackets to allow re-drilling the bumper mounting holes up 1" higher to account for a 1" body lift.
 Shown above is a 1" relocated rear bumper bracket (modifications circled in RED) and tow hitch bracket (modifications circled in GREEN).
 New holes are drilled 1" higher than the stock locations in the bumper bracket (easiest to drill since it can be removed) to raise the bumper and tow hitch (if present).
 Some notching of the bumper bracket can be seen to let it fit inside the bumper itself.
 You can re-use the stock bumper bolts and install the 4 M12-1.25 nuts from kit RB, since the factory nuts are welded to the bracket that comes off the frame.
 You can also use new 1/2" or equiv. bolts and nuts if you wish.

-For taller lifts on the Tacoma pickup rear bumpers is that the stock bumper brackets can be swapped side to side, flipping them upside down.
+For taller lifts on the Tacoma pickup rear bumpers, the stock bumper brackets can be swapped side to side, flipping them upside down.
 This nets a ~3" lift (i.e. 1.5" above the frame) if using the stock mounting holes.
 However, by using the above hardware kit (RB), and redrilling holes offset 1" from stock (in this case lower), the bumper can be reattached 2" higher quite easily (i.e. 3" - 1" = 2" of lift).
 With the brackets flipped over, the mounting holes no longer leave the bumper perfectly level, so its best to get one bolt in first, set the bumper to level and then mark and drill for the second hole.

 In all the above options, some trimming and/or grinding of the various brackets may be required for a proper fit.
 This can be seen in the lower right corner of the picture above, the bottom of the factory bracket is notched to clear the reinforcement brace inside the bumper.
 With any amount of lift (1"-3") you will have to do some cutting/grinding/drilling to get the bumper raised to the desired height and sitting level and clear of the tailgate.
 The bolt holes are ~1/2" in diameter.

-A benefit of modifying the OEM brackets like this is that if in the future,, if you decide to change or remve the body lift, the original bumper brackets are still there.
+A benefit of modifying the OEM brackets like this is that if in the future, if you decide to change or remve the body lift, the original bumper brackets are still there.
 If we supplied a complex and expensive replacement bracket for the rear bumper and the original brackets were tossed.
 You would be out of luck if at some point you decided to lower the truck back to stock height.

 [Return to the top of this page]